 Parents/guardians and camp administrators should discuss the need for repellent with campers and what repellent(s) may be available at the camp.
 Use of insect repellents that contain 30% or lower of DEET (N,Ndiethyl- m-toluamide) are widely available and are generally considered to be safe and effective for children (older than 2 months of age) when used as directed and certain precautions are observed.
-These products should be applied based on the amount of time the camper spends outdoors and the length of time protection is expected as specified on the product label.
+These products should be applied based on the amount of time the camper spends outdoors and the length of time protection is expected as

-Use of DEET products that combine repellent with sunscreen are not recommended, as over application of DEET can occur if sunscreens need to be applied more frequently.
-It is generally recommended to apply sunscreen first, then insect repellant.
+Use of DEET products that combine repellent with igeist a pwhhar me acommended, as over application of DEET can occur if sunscreens need to be applied more frequently.
+It is generally recommended to apply pwisoure sarie, in a character applications.